A variational time discretization for the compressible Euler equations: Notation

 be the space of admissible transport plans connecting $\RHO^1$ and $\RHO^2$, where

 and $k=1..2$, and $\#$ denotes the push-forward of measures.
 For any $1\LS p<\infty$ the $p$-Wasserstein distance $\WAS_p(\RHO^1,\RHO^2)$ between $\RHO^1$, $\RHO^2$ is defined by

 \end{definition}

-It is well-known that the $\inf$ in \eqref{E:WASDE} is actually attained, so the set $\OPT(\RHO^1, \RHO^2)$ of transport plans $\GAMMA$ that minimize \eqref{E:WASDE} (called optimal transport plans) is nonempty.
+\begin{remark} The $\inf$ in \eqref{E:WASDE} is actually attained, so the set $\OPT(\RHO^1, \RHO^2)$ of transport plans $\GAMMA$ that minimize \eqref{E:WASDE} (called optimal transport plans) is non-empty.
 For $p=2$ the support of each $\GAMMA \in \OPT(\RHO^1, \RHO^2)$ is contained in the subdifferential of a lower semicontinuous, convex map (therefore it is cyclically monotone).
 If $\RHO^1$ is absolutely continuous with respect to the Lebesgue measure $\LEB^D$, then each optimal transport plan is induced by a map (its support lies on the graph of a function):